rpaladugu1/yesod/README.md

-Yesod Web Framework with Postgres Database option using Vagrant and Docker.
+Yesod Web Framework with Postgres Database option using Docker.

-Prerequisites: Vagrant and VirtualBox.
-A Docker supported linux guest OS. i.e. Ubuntu 14.04.
-Install Docker.
-Make sure your network ports are configured properly.
+Prerequisites: Install Docker.

+Issue a docker command like this: docker pull rpaladugu1/yesod-postgresql

+Note: You may have to change directory paths to correctly point to your directory structure

 Docker Yesod Web Framework from Stackage with postgres database option.